-With Halloween falling on a Saturday, it is the perfect time to spend the day doing spooky activities.
-Since Virginia is a state with one of the longest histories in the U.S., you are sure to find some haunted attractions around every corner.
-If you are someone who loves frights or are planning an upcoming hike, here are three haunted trails to visit around the state.
+Updated October 26, 2022.
+Halloween falls on a Monday this year, so this weekend is the perfect time for getting in all of your spooky activities.
+Since Virginia is a state with one of the longest histories in the U.S., you’re sure to find some haunted attractions around every corner.
+If you are someone who loves frights or you’re planning an upcoming hike, here are three haunted trails to visit around the state.

 Want more ideas on seasonal activities?
 Subscribe to our Things to Do newsletter.